LAILA: A Large Trait-Based Dataset for Arabic Automated Essay Scoring: Dataset Analysis

 \paragraph{Score Distribution} Figure \ref{fig:dist_across_all_prompts} shows the distribution of the trait scores on all prompts.
 Most traits follow a near-normal pattern on the 6-point scale, indicating overall positive essay quality.
 The REL scores show that 86\% of the essays agree strongly with the prompt.
 In contrast, GRA and VOC show the highest percentage of score 1 at 16\%, followed by MEC at 13\%, highlighting that these traits pose the greatest challenges.
 Other traits show a more balanced spread across mid-to-high scores, reflecting better performance.
 Extreme scores (0 or 5) are rare, with STY having the highest share of score 5 at 6\%.
 More details are provided in Appendix \ref{sec:app_dataset_analysis}.

-\paragraph{Inter-Annotator Agreement (IAA)} We compute IAA using Quadratic Weighted Kappa (QWK) \cite{QWK-IAA} to assess agreement between the two main annotators (R1 and R2), prior to adjudication.
+\paragraph{Inter-Annotator Agreement (IAA)} We compute IAA using Quadratic Weighted Kappa (QWK) \cite{QWK-IAA} to assess agreement between the two main annotators (A1 and A2), prior to adjudication.
 Table \ref{tab:IAA} reports QWK per trait and prompt, with agreement strength following \citet{IAA-scale}.
 Overall, IAA was \emph{substantial} across prompts, with an average QWK ranging from 0.66 (P5) to 0.75 (P1), showing strong consistency.
 However, variability emerges by prompt and trait.
-In particular, P5 showed the lowest average agreement, noting that it has the highest percentage of essays that require a third annotator (R3: 23.3\%; Table \ref{tab:dataset_statistics}).
-This suggests greater initial disagreement between R1 and R2 for P5, potentially due to less precise prompt wording that made consistent interpretation more challenging.
-Importantly, this does not reflect lower final label quality as such disagreements were flagged and resolved through adjudication by R3, who provided the final scores.
+In particular, P5 showed the lowest average agreement, noting that it has the highest percentage of essays that require a third annotator (A3: 23.3\%; Table \ref{tab:dataset_statistics}).
+This suggests greater initial disagreement between A1 and A2 for P5, potentially due to less precise prompt wording that made consistent interpretation more challenging.
+Importantly, this does not reflect lower final label quality as such disagreements were flagged and resolved through adjudication by A3, who provided the final scores.
 Across traits, ORG showed the strongest agreement due to its structural clarity, whereas REL, DEV, and MEC had lower agreement, reflecting greater subjectivity in semantic traits.